 Also, we think we appreciate the bitterness as much that we add three-four spoons of sugar to balance out what we don’t like: the bitterness.

 - Most of the Italians opt for an espresso-based drink and never drink milky beverage after lunch or later on as they think it’s indigestive to assume milk; the real reason behind that comes from another bad Italian habit: ordering extra hot milk beverage.

 There’s no reason why you should ask baristas to steam your milk that much, except if you want the formation of the casein tannate in your drink that makes it indigestible to you and may in the long term cause intolerance to dairy;

 - There’s another aspect to keep in mind when talking about bitterness.
 A dark roast profile is the first thing that brings bitterness out of your beans but it’s not the only one; as I said before, robusta beans are commonly mixed in a blend for the reason that is cheaper but also because Italian people love the crema that stands on the surface.
-Robusta beans have roughly twice the amount of caffeine compared on any Arabica beans which is why the beverage is going to results bitterness as caffeine tastes bitter.
+Robusta beans have roughly twice the amount of caffeine compared on any Arabica beans which is why the beverage is going to results bitter as caffeine tastes bitter;

 It’s usually good to keep the traditions but that’s not the case when talking about coffee.
 The sooner we understand that the more chances to bring speciality coffee in Italy.